-Federal guidelines require drivers to maintain logs of the hours they spend driving, resting, and sleeping.
-Since 2018, these logs are supposed to be electronic rather than written, although written logs still exist.
+Federal guidelines require drivers to log their driving, resting, and sleeping hours.
+Since 2018, these logs have been supposed to be electronic rather than written, although written logs still exist.
 These logs are part of the so-called “black box,” a device similar to an airplane’s flight data recorder that monitors various parameters of the truck’s performance.

 If you have been involved in an accident with a truck, this log is essential for establishing whether driver fatigue may have played a role in the collision.
 However, you need to act quickly.
 Drivers must keep the logs for only six months.
 After that, they can be erased or destroyed, like any other electronic record.
 Some companies download their drivers’ records, but they have an even shorter period to keep them: thirty days.

-If you have been involved in a truck accident, you should contact legal counsel right away.
-Even if you do not plan to take legal action, your attorney can send a notice to the trucking company requesting a copy of the log and black-box data.
+You should immediately contact legal counsel if you have been involved in a truck accident.
+Even if you do not plan to take legal action, your attorney can notify the trucking company and request a copy of the log and black-box data.
 This prevents any loss or destruction of data.

-Witness statements at the time of the accident are also important, as impressions of the driver at the time of the incident may be critical.
-If other people at the scene believed the driver appeared tired or sleepy, you should have a record of that as soon as possible after the accident, rather than months or even years later.
+Witness statements at the time of the accident are also important.
+Their impressions of the driver during the incident may be critical.
+If other people at the scene believed the driver appeared tired or sleepy, you should make a record of that as soon as possible after the accident rather than months or even years later.

 If you have been involved in a truck accident, the Oklahoma City truck accident attorneys of Abel Law Firm want to help you get the compensation you deserve.
 Call us at (405) 239-7046, or reach out online so we can get you the data you need for a successful insurance claim.
 Your first consultation is free and confidential.